How humanoids learn to read the room - The Robot Report

 Key Points

-- Robots must adapt to human unpredictability.
+- Robots must adapt to the unpredictability of human behavior.

 Article Excerpt